-CLU students receive personalized mentoring throughout the time they are in the MBA program, from helping students to discover themselves and connect them with alumni in the industry and opportunities they would be the best candidate for, to helping design their elevator pitch, craft their resume, and present their best selves in interviews and assessments.
+CLU students receive personalized mentoring throughout their time in the MBA program, from helping students discover themselves and connect with alumni in the industry, to helping design their elevator pitch, craft their resume and present their best selves in interviews and assessments.

 On top of access to 30,000 Cal Lutheran alumni all over the world, the School of Management also has close tie-ins with corporations through its Advisory Council, made up of a group of business professionals who help provide insights into industry trends and development.
-Members of the current committee include Henry Dubroff, Owner and Editor of Pacific Coast Business Times; Haider Alamawi, Economic Development Manager of the City of Thousand Oaks; and Sue Chadwick, Retired Senior Vice President and Private Client Advisor of Santa Barbara Bank and Trust.
+Vaiman says that the school’s industry advising councils assist in innovating and improving the MBA program and its curriculum.

 MBA students can also attend the Entrepreneur Speaker Series which bring inspiring stories and networking opportunities, the Leadership Essentials Forum where alumni also join in learning about changes in their area of leadership and management, and Molecules and Markets, an event which gives students valuable insight into the world of science-based startups.

-For students who want to bring a great idea to life, the Cal Lutheran Center for Entrepreneurship is a space where they can find an equally passionate business partner, or join forces with other student or alumni with a complementary talent or skill.
-They can become connected to investor groups including the Tech Coast Angels and Pasadena Angels, and to business incubators and maker spaces such as the Ventura BioCenter, where science and innovation come alive.
+For students who want to bring a great idea to life, the Cal Lutheran Center for Entrepreneurship is a space where they can find an equally passionate business partner, or join forces with other students or alumni with a complementary talent or skill.
 Recently, the Center for Entrepreneurship also helped set up Hub101, a coworking space for entrepreneurs to work on their ideas with the support of a community of like-minded business people.
 Located in Westlake Village, California, the space also hosts events to help members perfect a pitch, learn to navigate an industry, and improve their presentation and public speaking skills.